 The Great Grey Shrike remained on Worth marshes.
 For those visiting, the Shrike has been favouring the eastern side of the Roaring Gutter area, just past the concrete bridge.
 Though it can roam around a bit so keep checking the tops of the various hawthorns.
+The Great White Egret was seen again, as were two Water Pipits.

 On the Estate two Crossbills flew over, a Great Skua was seen offshore, and a juvenile Peregrine stooped and took out a Teal from Restharrow Scrape.
 The latter was quite a sight for those in the hide at the time!